Skip to contents

 invalid_values = 0, ## known invalid values in the data

-width = 10, ## window to detect local outliers
+width = 10, ## window for outlier detection and interpolation

 )

-## plot original and and show where values have been replaced
+## plot original and show where values have been replaced

 name = NULL,